Squawka / Outright markets / Newcastle odds to finish top four in the Premier League 2024-25: Predicted finish, signings, best players & full squad

 Isak was one of just three players to hit the 20-goal mark in the Premier League last season, trailing only Erling Haaland and Cole Palmer in the Golden Boot charts.
 Scoring 21 goals in total, this was Isak’s best-ever season in senior football, beating his previous best of 17 goals in 34 games for Real Sociedad in 2020-21.

 This season, Isak was a little slow getting started but has truly found his groove now.
-He sits on 17 goals from 23 games, only one of which has come from the penalty spot.
-While nobody is likely to catch Salah in the Golden Boot race, Isak has a realistic chance of finishing as the league’s second-best marksman.
+He sits on 23 goals from 33 games, only with only four coming from the penalty spot.
+While nobody is likely to catch Mo Salah in the Golden Boot race, Isak has a realistic chance of finishing as the league’s second-best marksman.

 Newcastle’s card magnets & top tacklers: Joelinton

 Going into the season, many would have expected Bruno Guimaraes to be this man.
 And he’s still up there.
 But Joelinton has been the more combative midfielder.
 As part of Newcastle’s midfield three, Joelinton has practically covered every blade of grass in the Premier League this season.
-He’s won possession 125 times in the league, including 70 times in the middle third which is the fifth-most in the division.
-He’s also made 47 tackles, the second-most among Newcastle players behind Guimaraes.
+He’s won possession 149 times in the league, including 83 times in the middle third.
+He’s also made 57 tackles, the third-most among Newcastle players behind Guimaraes and Lewis Hall.

 But Joelinton does sit top — or bottom, however you want to rank it — for fouls.
-He’s committed 46 in the Premier League this season, more than any other Newcastle player.
-Only four players have committed more in the Premier League.
-Joelinton has also been booked nine times, with nobody in the league receiving more so far.
+He’s committed 2.17 fouls per 90 in the Premier League this season, more than any other Newcastle player.
+The Brazilian has also been booked 10 times, one of two Newcastle players (alongside Dan Burn) to hit double figures.

 Newcastle’s rising star: Lewis Miley